Vinayg24/FractoScan/README.md

 ## 👥 Our Team

-MediScan is developed by a multidisciplinary team of AI/ML developers and software engineers:
+FractoScan is developed by a multidisciplinary team of AI/ML developers and software engineers:

-- **Alok Kumar** - *Full Stack Dev* - Lead developer specializing in AI integration and full-stack development
-- **Amrit Kumar** - *Technical Lead* - Project architect and technical lead overseeing system design and implementation
-- **Aashish Kumar** - *Python Dev* - Backend Python developer specializing in AI model integration and machine learning
-- **Samridhi Bagchi** - *Frontend Developer* - UI/UX specialist focused on creating intuitive medical interfaces
-- **Karan Singh** - *ML Engineer* - AI/ML expert specializing in medical image processing and deep learning model optimization

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](frontend/LICENSE) file for details.
+- **Laksh Vyas ** - Frontend and backend Lead
+- **Vinay Goswami** -  Backend Lead
 ## 🙏 Acknowledgements

 - [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) for the object detection model